 Day 3, 2/4: Hakodate

-At night, Mt.
-Hakodate, offers a spectacular night view of the isthmus and one of the most well-known images of Japan.
+At night we take a cable car (called a ropeway in Japan) up onto Mt.
+Hakodate, which offers a spectacular night view of the isthmus and one of the most well-known images of Japan.

 We stay at the La Vista Hakodate Hotel, which has a unique seaside setting and an upscale spa.

 This morning we meet to review and discuss our photographs from Tokyo.
 We visit the large Hakodate Seafood Market. with an impressive arrange of products from the sea (photography is also permitted here).
 We enjoy a seafood brunch with king crab!